A torrent of severe headaches

 Prevent pain, avoid complications

-Cluster headaches are rarely found in medical education and training.
-Severe disability law does not recognize severe pain.
+Cluster headaches are barely mentioned in medical training and continuing education.
+Disability law makes no mention of this severe pain disorder.
 Those affected are still considered the stepchildren of medicine.
-Even the German native language doesn't have a word for this pain.
+Even the German language lacks a word for this pain.
 Cluster headaches are the nameless pain .
-The result is pain illiteracy.
-It is often called a suicide headache: the extinguished will to live without hope describes the tragic individual consequence of a delayed diagnosis and ineffective treatment.
-The video from the cluster headache consultation documents a typical course of a long, tragic ordeal.
+The result is a kind of pain illiteracy.
+It is often called "suicidal headache": the extinguished will to live without hope describes the tragic individual consequence of a delayed diagnosis and ineffective treatment.
+This video from a cluster headache clinic documents a typical course of a long, tragic ordeal.

 I am 55 years old and have been suffering from clusters since I was around 15 years old.
 It started at school in the middle of class.
 I can still remember it well.
 I screamed and threw my head down and shook my head again and again.
 Then things got better.
 For me, the attacks always come after eating and then while sitting or sleeping.
 I was told it was all psychological.
 At the age of 49, I received oxygen after a long period of testing other triptans and painkillers.
 Nothing helped or I had extreme NW.
 So far I only take oxygen when I'm near the bottle and Dronabinol THC as a preventive measure, which mostly helps.
 However, I'm not allowed to take a break, then all hell breaks loose.